-Sudan military council and opposition agree on committee to resolve differences
+Three members of Sudan military council resign after demand by opposition

-KHARTOUM (Reuters) - Sudan’s opposition and ruling Transitional Military Council agreed late on Wednesday to form a committee to resolve their disagreements, as tensions rise over how long it will take to move to civilian rule after the overthrow of autocrat Omar al-Bashir.
+Lieutenant-General Omar Zain al-Abideen who heads the TMC’s political committee was one of the resigning members, the TMC said in a statement.
+The two others were Lieutenant-General Jalal al-Deen al-Sheikh and Lieutenant-General Al-Tayeb Babakr Ali Fadeel.

-“We are partners working together to bring Sudan to safety,” TMC spokesman Shams El Din Kabbashi said on state TV following a meeting with the opposition.
+The resignations came after the Sudanese Professionals’ Association, the main protest organiser, called for a million-strong march to take place on Thursday.
+One of the SPA’s demands was that the three lieutenant-generals, Abideen, Fadeel and Sheikh, be dismissed and tried over their alleged role in a crackdown that killed dozens of protesters.

-The TMC and the opposition umbrella group Forces of the Declaration of Freedom and Change have appeared on a collision course in recent days over popular demands for democratisation under civilian government.
-Earlier on Wednesday the TMC invited the opposition to the meeting.
+Earlier on Wednesday evening, the opposition and the TMC agreed to form a committee to resolve their disagreements, amid tensions over how long it will take to move to civilian rule after the overthrow of autocrat Omar al-Bashir.

-“The Transitional Military Council declares that the doors of dialogue and negotiation are open,” the TMC said in a statement.
-The opposition movement, which includes protest organisers the Sudanese Professionals’ Association (SPA), said it would come to talks with the TMC and “listen with an open mind”.
+“We are partners working together to bring Sudan to safety,” TMC spokesman Shams El Din Kabbashi said on state TV following a meeting with the umbrella group Forces of the Declaration of Freedom and Change, which includes the SPA.
+The TMC had invited the opposition to the talks, saying that “the doors of dialogue and negotiation are open.”

 “The Forces of the Declaration of Freedom and Change decided to respond to the invitation and listen with an open mind to what the president of the military council will propose, asserting that our desire is the peaceful transfer to a transitional civilian authority that reflects the forces of the revolution,” the SPA said in a statement.

+The TMC and the opposition had appeared on a collision course in recent days over popular demands for democratisation under civilian government.
 The SPA had declared on Sunday it would suspend talks with the military council.

 While the opposition has insisted on a swift handover of power to civilians, the TMC has said the process could take up to two years.
 Bashir ruled for 30 years after taking power in a military coup in 1989.